Our unique analysis of the bills Percy sponsored and cosponsored provides insight into his position in the Senate.

 Percy sponsored bills primarily in these issue areas:

-International Affairs (28%) Economics and Public Finance (22%) Government Operations and Politics (20%) Armed Forces and National Security (8%) Foreign Trade and International Finance (7%) Finance and Financial Sector (7%) Education (5%) Crime and Law Enforcement (4%)
+International Affairs (28%) Economics and Public Finance (22%) Government Operations and Politics (20%) Armed Forces and National Security (8%) Foreign Trade and International Finance (7%) Finance and Financial Sector (7%) Education (5%) Labor and Employment (4%)

 Some of Percy’s most recently sponsored bills include...